krista-software/krista-outlook-3.0/outlook3/src/main/resources/docs/pages/CreatingOutlookApp.md

 If you encounter issues:
 1. Review the [Authentication](Authentication.md) guide for detailed troubleshooting
-2. Check Azure AD documentation for application registration
+2. Check Microsoft Entra ID documentation for application registration
-3. Contact your Azure AD administrator for tenant-specific issues
+3. Contact your Microsoft Entra ID administrator for tenant-specific issues
 4. Use the [Test Connection](TestConnection.md) catalog request for diagnostics

 ## Next Steps